-We are so delighted that all our boys will be back at Campbell College Kindergarten and Junior School from Monday 22nd March and hope they are just as excited as we are about their return to school!
+We are so delighted that all our boys are back at Campbell College Kindergarten and Junior School and are working hard to ensure we all follow the guidelines and stay safe.

-Guided by the Department of Education’s advice our teachers have been carefully considering how best to support our boys as they return to the College, after almost three months away from their physical school environment.
+Guided by the Department of Education’s advice our teachers have been carefully considering how best to support our boys as they settle back into school life to, after almost three months away from their physical school environment.
 This page helps outline our approach.

 Working in close partnership with parents is reliant upon effective communication between home and school.
 You are welcome to continue to contact your child’s teacher via their Gmail address.
 They will endeavour to get back to you as soon as they are able; usually before the end of the next working day..

 Thank- you all for your continued support !